Which Is True About a Spouse Term Rider?

 • Provide evidence of insurability if increasing coverage amounts

-So, while a spouse term rider can provide significant financial security, it’s not a one-size-fits-all solution, and individual circumstances are important to consider.
+So, while it can provide significant financial security, it’s not a one-size-fits-all solution, and individual circumstances are important to consider.

 Coverage Duration and Amount